IBM/MAX-Image-Caption-Generator-Web-App/DEPLOY_MODEL.md

    ![Create Cluster](doc/source/images/create-cluster.png)

 2. (Optional Step) The instructions to install the command line tools are optional and not required to deploy the model using this tutorial.
-You may choose to install them while waiting for the cluster to be created, if you wish to do so.
+While not required, you may choose to install them while waiting for the cluster to be created.

 3. On your cluster dashboard, select `Worker Nodes` in the sidebar and take note of the `Public IP Address` for the node.

+> Note: The IP address will not be displayed until the cluster is fully deployed.

    ![Worker IP](doc/source/images/worker-public-ip.png)